AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-create-map.md

     The version information for a newly created map is shown as *none*.
 When you save a new version, then it is assigned a version number as 1.0.
 For more information about saving a new version, view [Save as new version](web-editor-features.md#save-as-new-version).

-    You can choose to open the map for editing in the configured map editor, or save the map file in the Adobe Experience Manager repository.
+    You can choose to open the map for editing in the configured map editor, or save the map file in the Explorer.

     >[!NOTE]
     >